jypjypjypjyp/pyviz/Readme.md

 # Easy Debug Visualizer For Every Project

-This is a simple debug visualizer for every project as long as it can write files, which can generate 3D geometries simultaneously.
+This is a simple debug visualizer for every project as long as it can write files, which can build 3D geometries in Rviz by reading text.
 Remote files are also supported.

 ## Dependencies